mmacmillan/aws-sns-q/README.md

 >Provides a facade around the [AWS SNS NodeJS SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html), introducing a promise interface using [Q](https://github.com/kriskowal/q).

-The [Amazon Simple Notification Service](http://docs.aws.amazon.com/sns/latest/dg/welcome.html) is a web service that provides message delivery services, centralizing the sending of messages via email, sms, mobile push, http, etc. to your "subscribers".
-It allows you to maintain separate applications, each with its own set of subscribers and topics (ie, distribution lists), for sending these messages to.
-The support for [mobile push notifications](http://docs.aws.amazon.com/sns/latest/dg/SNSMobilePush.html) is what makes SNS extra awesome, because it allows developers to learn a single API to target multiple mobile device platforms (APS, GCM, ADM).
+The [Amazon Simple Notification Service](http://docs.aws.amazon.com/sns/latest/dg/welcome.html) is a web service that provides centralized message delivery services, making it easy to send messages via email, sms, mobile push, http, etc. to your "subscribers".
+The support for [mobile push notifications](http://docs.aws.amazon.com/sns/latest/dg/SNSMobilePush.html) is what makes SNS extra awesome, because it allows developers to learn a single API to target most major mobile device platforms (APS, GCM, ADM).

+###What is this library for?

 This library, `snsQ`, aims to provide a facade over the SNS SDK, both introducing a promise interface via Q, and a bit of reorganization to the service interface.  ex: